yashid-mohamed/harbor-scan-report/README.md

 String that is used as comment title.

-Default: `Docker Image Vulnerability Report`
+Default: `Harbor Image Scan Report`

 ### `comment-mode`